mlr-org/mlr3torch/README.md

 ## Installation

-For more details on how to install {torch}, see [torch installation instruction](https://torch.mlverse.org/docs/articles/installation).
+For more details on how to install {torch}, see the [torch installation instruction](https://torch.mlverse.org/docs/articles/installation).

 ``` r